- 9.8–12.2 in

 Forages on the ground.
 Sometimes visits feeders.

-White-topped Dove is not on the 2014 State of the Birds Watch List.
+White-topped Dove is not on the 2016 State of North America's Birds Watch List.
 Partners in Flight estimates a global breeding population of 20 million with 7% living in Mexico.
 They can sometimes be found in the far south of Texas, where they may be declining.
 The species rates an 8 out of 20 on the Continental Concern Score.